 Sound velocity profiles were acquired with SeaBird Electronics SeaCat SBE19 and SBE 19Plus Conductivity, Temperature, and Depth (CTD) profilers (S/N 219, 281, 4039, 4114, 4343, and 4443).
 Raw conductivity, temperature, and pressure data were processed using the program VelocWin version 8.91 which generated sound velocity profiles for CARIS in the .SVP format.
-Calibration reports and dates of the SeaCat profilers are included in the 2008 NOAA Ship RAINIER Hydrographic Readiness Review Package.
+Calibration reports and dates of the SeaCat profilers are included in the 2008 NOAA Ship Rainier Hydrographic Readiness Review Package.

 The speed of sound through the water was determined by a minimum of one cast for every four hours of SWMB acquisition in accordance with the Standing Project Instructions and the NOS Hydrographic Surveys Specifications and Deliverables Manual.
 Casts were conducted more frequently when changing survey areas, or when it was felt that conditions, such as a change in weather, tide, or current, would warrant additional sound velocity profiles.
-Additionally, drastic changes in the surface sound velocity indicative of the need for a new cast were determined by observation of the real-time display of the Odom Digibar Promounted on vessel 1101, the Reson SVP 71 mounted on vessels 2801 and 2802, and the Sea-Bird SBE 45 thermosalinograph on S221.
+Additionally, drastic changes in the surface sound velocity indicative of the need for a new cast were determined by observation of the real-time display of the Odom Digibar Promounted on vessel 1101 and the Reson SVP 71 mounted on vessels 2801 and 2802.